poenneby/practical-clojurescript/README.md

            #_=>                                          :handler #(.log js/console (str %))})
 ```

-We call the search endpoint with a parameter `region` and the handler function logs to the console.
+We call the search endpoint with a query parameter `region` and the handler function logs to the console.

-Open up your navigator's devtools and you should see the results of our `GET` in the console.
+Open up your navigator's devtools and you should see the results of the `GET` in the console.

-We will also hint that the response type is json and that we want `keywords` instead of the JSON string keys in the data
+Furthermore we will hint that the response type is json and that we want `keywords` instead of the JSON string keys in the data -
+this is a common data format to work with in Clojure.

 ```
 app:cljs.user=> (GET "http://localhost:3000/api/search" {:params {:region "P"}